- Import BGLocalization package

 How to localize fields/properties

-If you need to localize single field/property, use BGDataBinderFieldGo component (or legacy BGLocalizationGo)
+If you need to localize single field/property using single cell value from database, use BGDataBinderFieldGo component (or legacy BGLocalizationGo)

 If you want to localize multiple fields/properties from multiple GameObjects with single component, use BGDataBinderBatchGo component

-Localization plugin adds the following features to data binding:
+Localization add-on adds the following features to data binding:

 - For single value localization, it adds special $locale field, if your meta has localizationSingleValue type